Scholarship Appeal Process

 Can I appeal if this was my first year at CMU and I had trouble adjusting or roommate issues?

 Appeals of this nature are not usually approved.
 Scholarship losses due to personal issues without documentation of extenuating circumstances will not be considered.

 What are the renewal criteria for my particular scholarship?

-New freshman offered a merit scholarship (Prestige, Excellence and Success) with a start date of fall 2019, require 30 new credits at the end of the 2019-2020 academic year.
-At the end of your second and third academic years, renewal requirement includes 30 new credits and a cumulative GPA of 3.00.
+New freshmen offered a merit scholarship (Prestige, Excellence and Success) with a start date of fall 2019, require 30 new credits at the end of the 2019-2020 academic year.
+At the end of your second and third academic years, the renewal requirement includes 30 new credits and a cumulative GPA of 3.00.

 Is a financial aid appeal the same as an academic appeal?
 Can I appeal once for both issues?

 No, the academic appeal process is different.
 If the university has notified you that you are on academic suspension because your GPA is too low, you will need to appeal through the Academic Assistance Program to resolve the academic suspension.
 An academic appeal, if approved, will allow you to enroll in classes for the affected semester; a scholarship or SAP appeal, if approved, will allow you to receive your related aid for the affected semester.